ponty/nanpy-drivers/README.md

 [![Build Status](https://travis-ci.org/ponty/nanpy-drivers.svg)](https://travis-ci.org/ponty/nanpy-drivers)

-Using this experimental Linux driver the Arduino module can be used as an I2C expander or as a GPIO expander.
+Using this experimental Linux driver the Arduino board can be used as an I2C expander (like [i2c_tiny_usb](http://www.harbaum.org/till/i2c_tiny_usb/)) or as a GPIO expander.
 You can control GPIO pins using the [Linux GPIO interface](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt), or you can connect I2C devices to the Arduino and use its kernel driver.
 (PCF8574 was tested only.)